zoncaesar/vpp-hc-build-run/README.md

 # install base packages needed in the VM for builds to through
 sudo sh vpp-hc-build-run/install-prerequisite-packages

-# pull code and build for all projects - vpp, honeycomb, hc2vpp
+# pull code and build for all projects - vpp, honeycomb, hc2vpp.
+# You may change below WS path where the code pull and build will happen
+export WS_HOME="$HOME/WS"
 sh vpp-hc-build-run/setup-ws-and-build-all

 # run vpp and honecomb